luxfi/node/README.md

 ### Library Compatibility Guarantees

-Because LuxGo's version denotes the network version, it is expected that interfaces exported by LuxGo's packages may change in `Patch` version updates.
+Because luxd's version denotes the network version, it is expected that interfaces exported by luxd's packages may change in `Patch` version updates.

 ### API Compatibility Guarantees

-APIs exposed when running LuxGo will maintain backwards compatibility, unless the functionality is explicitly deprecated and announced when removed.
+APIs exposed when running luxd will maintain backwards compatibility, unless the functionality is explicitly deprecated and announced when removed.

 ## Supported Platforms

-LuxGo can run on different platforms, with different support tiers:
+luxd can run on different platforms, with different support tiers:

 - **Tier 1**: Fully supported by the maintainers, guaranteed to pass all tests including e2e and stress tests.
 - **Tier 2**: Passes all unit and integration tests but not necessarily e2e tests.